 Heath Field - the area off Sanger Drive with its boardwalk around the pond needs regular work to keep it looking good.
 Working parties are organised with the support of GBC, and local Scouts have sometimes given a hand.

 In 2010, fencing went up to keep in the cows that now periodically graze on the area in order to manage it better.
 The area also has new information boards on display.
 The photo on this page shows local scouts helping with willow clearance, which is of mutual benefit as it helps them towards earning badges.
+In 2013, an attempt was made to kill off the crassula weed an it will be some time before it is known if that was successful.

 Allotments are available in Send for a modest fee.
 Please contact Debbie Hurdle for details.